 Tools we use to run our website

 This site is hosted with HostGator.
-We used to host the Time Traders Club site with WP Engine.
-HostGator has been a bit more of a bare bones experience WP Engine provides more white glove level support – but it costs more per month.
-Our domains are registered with GoDaddy.
-I
+HostGator has been a bit more of a bare bones experience.
+Something like MomWebs provides more white glove level support – but for just a little more per month.
+Our domains are registered with GoDaddy and HostGator.

 We host our site on WordPress.
 Although many of our clients have had great luck with Wix or SquareSpace, I’ve just always used WordPress.
-It integrates with everything under the sun and there is a giant universe of freelancers who can help you build and manage a WordPress site.
+It has an almost infinite functionality through plugins and integrates with everything under the sun.
+AND there is a giant universe of freelancers and/or virtual assistants who can help you build and manage a WordPress site.

 We use ThriveThemes.
 Over the past year or so, ThriveThemes has seriously upped their game for ease of use and the ability to create nice landing and sales pages.
 The yearly membership gets you access to all of their themes plus other goodies like a countdown timer, a quiz funnel, etc.